Mice are impressively well-adapted to living around human establishments like gardens, lawns, and yards.

-The slightest amount of pressure will set them off and send a metal bar crashing into the skull or neck of the unsuspecting mouse.
+The slightest pressure will set them off and send a metal bar crashing into the skull or neck of the unsuspecting mouse.

-Make sure you place them where a child cannot reach.
+Make sure you place them where a child cannot reach them.

-Electric traps deliver a lethal dose of electricity when rodents complete a circuit by touching two electrodes situated either at the entrance or between the entrance and the bait.
+Electric traps deliver a lethal dose of electricity when rodents complete a circuit by touching two electrodes at the entrance or between the entrance and the bait.

 Live capture mouse traps.

-These traps have the benefit of being more humane than spring-loaded traps and electric traps.
+These traps benefit from being more humane than spring-loaded traps and electric traps.
 However, they may prove disadvantageous if you don’t intend to release the animal.
-The traps must be checked regularly, so the captured mice don’t die from starvation or stress.
+Instead, you must check the traps regularly so the captured mice don’t die from starvation or stress.

-Mice captured using this method must be released a long distance away, as they have strong homing abilities.
+Mice captured using this method must be released far away, as they have strong homing abilities.

 Tip 3: Pro-tip for your traps